shuozhixu/JOM_2025/README.md

 #### Lattice parameter

 Run a LAMMPS simulation with files `lmp_0K.in`, `lmp.batch`, `fitted.mtp`, and `mlip.ini`.
 The first two files can be found in the `ternary/lat_para/` directory in this GitHub repository.
-The other two files can be found in the `MTP/` directory in this GitHub repository.
+The other two files, retrieved from [another GitHub repository](https://github.com/ucsdlxg/MoNbTaVW-ML-interatomic-potential-and-CRSS-ML-model), can be found in the `MTP/` directory in this GitHub repository.
 Submit the job by

 	sbatch lmp.batch